Xierany/HowTo-GitHub-ReadMe/README.md

 ---

 ### 🖼️ Images
 To start you might want to have a header or an image.
-If can get a customized header image like I used above <a href="https://reheader.glitch.me/">
+You can get a customized header image like I used above <a href="https://reheader.glitch.me/">
   <img src="https://img.shields.io/badge/here-168037" alt="Header template">
 </a> <br>
 If you want more info you can also check out the full GitHub repo <a href="https://github.com/khalby786/REHeader?tab=readme-ov-file">